nickcharlton/reprepro-cookbook/README.md

 ## Usage

-Add the default cookbook to your run list, and after the next Chef run, you'll be able to add packages to the repository like so:
+Add the default cookbook to your run list, and after the next Chef run (sort of, see the Chef Vault heading below), you'll be able to add packages to the repository like so:

 ```bash
 sudo su packages